 2. Tax savings are almost always very significant and can save you much more in tax savings than the extra cost of DSA Tax & Bookkeeping service.

 We here at DSA are real advocates of incorporation.
-Call us and let us discuss it with you.
+Call us at 1 (800) 879-6605 and let us discuss it with you.
 We can do everything for you and make it simple to understand and simple to do.

-If you are incorporated all the money you make above the "reasonable salary" is also taxable but at a lower total rate than your payroll.
+If you are incorporated the income remaining, after your "reasonable salary" is taxable but at a lower total rate than your payroll.
 This is one of the biggest tax advantages to being incorporated.
-Let's take the example where the business makes $45,000 in total.
-When you send us your Monthly Report we will apply part of the money you pay yourself to "salary", usually about $20,000, and the remainder as "profit".
-So, after you pay your payroll tax on the first $20,000 you will owe just income tax (no Social Security tax) on the profit.
-We will send you our estimate of how much to set aside for this tax every month and forms to pay this Estimate tax every quarter (Form 1040-ES due each January 15th, April 15th, June 15th and September 15th).
+When you submit your Monthly Reports, we apply a portion of your income as "salary" (usually about $20,000), and the remainder will be reported as "profit" (K-1 Shareholder Income).
+So, after you pay your payroll taxes on the first $20,000 you will owe just income tax (no Social Security tax) on the profit.
+We will send you recommended estimated tax payment vouchers on Form 1040-ES (Federal) and for state (iff applicable) due each January 15th, April 15th, June 15th and September 15th).

 When you signed up with DSA Tax & Book we gathered all the information we needed to properly take tax deductions for your truck and distributorship.
 Assets you own, like a distributorship or a vehicle or a handheld computer all create deductions called "depreciation", or "amortization" depending on the asset.
 This depreciation expense greatly reduces your final tax bill.
 If you have loans on any business assets, the interest on those loans is a business expense.
 If ever you buy a new vehicle, a new piece of territory (or sell either) or take out a different loan, please submit a Major Change Form that you will find in the Forms Book or on our website.